benchalmers/FunkyStack/docs/index.md

 ### Coming soon
 #### (if I get around to it.  not in any particular order)
+(Less likely to happen now I'm working on a different stack)
 * Secrets
 * Authentication
   * Starting with federated login